car251290/Voice-React-App/README.md

 ## Voice-controller-React-App

-Using React and the source Alan Ai, build a voice controller
+Using React and the source Alan Ai, build a voice controller for amking it better functionality this App will be test it on my phone and I will update it.
 ## Alan Ai plataform voice tool

 I didn’t know just how easy it was to add a voice assistant to an existing application before using Alan.
 The voice script templates in Alan Studio made creating the use flows faster.
 And the built-in debugging and automated testing tools helped us iterate quickly on the experience.